hyperstate/hyperstate-docs/hypermedia-blog-april-2017.md

 2.04 CREATED
 location: "77f3ac66"

-The client knows that the location can be monitored for status of the action instance that was created.
+The client knows that the location can be monitored for changes in the status of the action instance that was created.

 GET /example/light/moveto/77f3ac66

      [
        {
-         "n": "targetbrightness",
+         "n": "value",
          "v": 77
        },
        {